-Cost of Study in the UK for International Students
+Cost of Study in the UK

 The cost of studying in the UK varies depending on the institution, course, and level of study.
 As an international student, you can expect to pay significantly higher tuition fees than domestic students.
 These fees can range from £10,000 to £38,000 per year, depending on the course and university.